sph-mn/sph-sc-lib/readme.md

 # sph-sc-lib

-various small standalone c utility libraries. c code is in src/c-precompiled. [sc](https://github.com/sph-mn/sph-sc) versions are in src/sc. the libraries are developed in sc and then translated to normal, readable c, formatted with clang-format
+various small standalone c utility libraries. the code is under `src/c-precompiled/sph/`.

 # included libraries
 * [array](#array): structs for arrays that include size or a count of used content